 April 25/26, EPEHY

 126 Brigade Operation Order No 8 received.
 Inter Brigade Boundary adjusted & posts at X 28 a 74 2 & 75 taken over by 1/10th Manchester Regiment.
 Attempt to relieve 2/Lt.
-GARY at GRAYS POST (X 23 c 97) unsuccessful owing to difficulty in finding post.
+GRAY at GRAYS POST (X 23 c 97) unsuccessful owing to difficulty in finding post.
 REDRUIN and 14 COPSE.

 Capt.
 STEPEHENSON & 2 platoons, D Company relieve 4th East Lancs in SPUR POST dug by 4th East Lancs on morning of 24th inst. and held by 3 Officers & 60 O.R. when 4th East Lancs fell back on evening of 24th.
 Relief takes place without incident.